 Doctor: What?
 I don’t even make $350 an hour.

 Plumber: I didn’t either when I was a doctor.

 Brunswick County’s rapid pace of growth is stretching local building contractors to the limit, all due to one problem — a lack of skilled labor.

-The downside of the Pathways to Purpose grant is that the money is only available for two years.
+The downside of the Pathways to Progress grant is that the money is only available for two years.
 Anyone interested must jump into the program before the April 2021 expiration.